 I read as much as I can, and I think that if you want to be better at anything, finding the best book on your topic of interest is the most appropriate way to start.
-It is in this with mind that the following read provides a compilation of 3 of the latest customer service books that will bring you up to speed on what you should know in the customer service industry right now.
+It is in this with mind, that the following article provides a compilation of 3 Must-Reads for Better Customer Experience books that will bring you up to speed on what you should know in the customer service industry right now.

-Author: Becky Carrol
+Author: Becky Carroll

 Author: Jill Griffin

 According to studies, customer satisfaction does not equate with continued sales, ultimately it is the loyal customer who resists the tempting offers of the competitors.
 Do you want to learn the finer points of cultivating and keeping loyal customers?
-This pragmatic guide clearly outlines a 7-step process for turning prospects in to customers and customers in to loyal advocates.
-Deftly examining value, pricing, customer’s purchasing cycles, positioning and targeting to create repeat purchases, Ms. Jill provides you with an arsenal of tools guaranteed to enhance your customer service experience.
+This pragmatic guide clearly outlines a 7-step process for turning prospects into customers and customers into loyal advocates.
+Deftly examining value, pricing, customer’s purchasing cycles, positioning, and targeting to create repeat purchases, Ms. Jill provides you with an arsenal of tools guaranteed to enhance your customer service experience.

 Author: Marilyn Suttle & Lori Jo Vest

-These are 3 of the most talked about books within the customer service sphere.
+These are 3 of the most talked-about books within the customer service sphere.
 Read them for invaluable insight and entertainment, they’re bound to inspire you to infuse some of the best practices in your business.